marcinjanczak/marcinjanczak/README.md

 - 👋 Hi, I’m @marcinjanczak
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning Linux menagment, Object Objected Programing.
+- 🌱 I’m currently learning Linux menagment, Object-Oriented Programing.

 <!---
 marcinjanczak/marcinjanczak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.